-Sigrid Betzelt, Dr. phil., has been a professor of social sciences, specialising in the sociology of work and organisations, at the Berlin School of Economics since April 2009.
-Prior to this position she was a research associate and manager of various third party funded projects (financed by e.g. the EU, the German Research Foundation, the Federal Ministry for Family Affairs) at the Centre for Social Policy Research and the Institute for Local Social Policy and Non-Profit Organisations at the University of Bremen.
+Co-Director of the IPE Sigrid Betzelt, Dr. phil., has been a professor of social sciences, specialising in the sociology of work and organisations, at the Berlin School of Economics and Law since April 2009.
+Prior to this position she was a research associate and manager of various third party funded projects (financed by e.g. the EU, the German Research Foundation, Federal Ministry for Family Affairs) at the Centre for Social Policy Research and the Institute for Local Social Policy and Non-Profit Organisations at the University of Bremen.

 Petra Dünhaupt, Dr. rer. pol., is a researcher and lecturer in International Economics at the Berlin School of Economics and Law (HWR) Berlin.
 Currently she participates in the international and interdisciplinary research project "Global Value Chains - Economic and Social Upgrading."

-Trevor Evans has a PhD in economics from the University of London.
-He worked for many years at the Regional Centre for Economic and Social Research (CRIES) in Managua, Nicaragua and, until he retired in 2015, was professor for monetary theory, monetary policy and international monetary relations at the Berlin School of Economics and Law.
+Trevor Evans worked for many years at the Regional Centre for Economic and Social Research (CRIES) in Managua, Nicaragua and, until he retired in 2015, was professor for monetary theory, monetary policy and international monetary relations at the Berlin School of Economics and Law.

 Sarah Godar is research associate at the Department of Business and Economics at the Berlin School of Economics and Law (BSEL), supported by the Berlin Equal Opportunity Program (BCP).
 She is a Ph.D. candidate at the Institute of Economic Studies, Charles University Prague.
 Her Ph.D. topic is corporate tax and tax avoidance by multinational corporations.